16 FASCINATING Museums in Antalya to Visit

 • Museum Opening Hours: 10.00am – 7.45pm daily

-• Museum ticket price: part of the aquarium ticket
+• Museum ticket price: $49.50 USD including the Aquarium Entry

 • Address: Antalya Aquarium, Meltem, Dumlupınar Blv.
 No:477, 07030 Muratpaşa, Antalya, Turkey